Xingtian Temple

-Xingtian Temple (行天宮 (行天宫, Hsing2-t'ian1 Kong1, Xíngtiān Gōng, Hêng-thian-kiong); also Xingtian Gong or Hsing Tian Kong) is a popular temple in Zhongshan District, Taipei, Taiwan.
+Hsing-tian Temple (行天宮 (行天宫, Hsing2-t'ian1 Kong1, Xíngtiān Gōng, Hêng-thian-kiong); also Xingtian Temple, Xingtian Gong or Hsing Tian Kong) is a popular temple in Zhongshan District, Taipei, Taiwan.
 This temple is devoted to Lord Guan, the Patron Deity of businessmen, military personnel and policeman.
 This temple is situated on a street corner near the center of the city.
 Sculptures of dragons feature prominently in this temple's design.
 It covers over 7,000 square meters.

 History

-It was constructed in 1967.
+The temple was constructed in 1967.
 In 2014, in an effort to reduce particle air pollution, the temple became the first in Taiwan to ban the burning of incense.

 Transportation

 The temple and its surrounding is served by Xingtian Temple Station of Taipei Metro.